-NOTE: Tours of both the General Conference Building and the White Estate are currently closed and will resume again on May 4, 2020.
+NOTE: Due to the ongoing global COVID-19 pandemic, the General Conference Building is currently closed to the public.
+Tours of both the General Conference Building and the White Estate are currently closed until further notice.

 The General Conference building is open to the general public for a daily tour at 9 a.m., Monday through Thursday.
 The free 45-minute building tour explains the current activities of the church headquarters and several of its organizations, as well as artifacts and exhibits throughout the building.